Priya22/EmotionDynamics/README.md

 Emotion Word Usage in Tweets from US and Canada]().

 ## Where can you use the Emotion Dynamics framework?
 The framework can be used to characterize the emotional state and trajectory of a speaker via their textual utterances over a period of time.
 [Hipson and Mohammad](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0256153) apply it to analyze characters in a corpus of movie dialogues.
 The `code` folder of this repository shows a sample usage on character dialogue in literary novels.
-Our Tweet Dyanmics work applies it to individual tweeters -- one can do so with data other social media platforms as well (Reddit, for example).
+Our Tweet Dyanmics work applies it to individual tweeters -- one can do so with other data as well (e.g., posts from Reddit, self-reported diaries, political discussions, etc.).

 ### Hipson and Mohammed (2021)
 [Hipson and Mohammad](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0256153) apply the UED framework to utterances from a corpus of movie dialogues, which are naturally ordered along a temporal axis.